IT’S NO LONGER A MAN’S WORLD! 08/03/2019

 Stanmore College led the way on promoting gender equality on International Women’s Day, 8 March 2019, by hosting an inspirational event commemorating the current and past achievements of women in society.
 Head of School, Vik Seeborun, led the STEM (Science, Technology, Engineering and Maths) students and staff in support of their calls for change and celebration of the determination of ordinary women who have played an extraordinary role in policies, services and infrastructure that has had an impact on all our lives.

-Vik Seeborun and student STEM Ambassador, Alis Flutr Alexei, welcomed special guests Madam Mayor of Harrow - Kareema Marikar, Dr Huma Shah - Associate School of Computing, Electronics and Maths at Coventry University, Helen Abari - Ambassador for Accounting in 64 countries worldwide and teacher at Stanmore College and Dr Martina Doolan - UK National Teaching Fellow and Principal Lecturer, Centre for Computer Science and Informatics Research at the University of Hertfordshire.
+Vik Seeborun and student STEM Ambassador, Alis Flutr Alexei, welcomed special guests Madam Mayor of Harrow - Kareema Marikar, Dr Huma Shah - Senior Lecturer at Coventry University and an Associate Member of the Institute of Future Transport and Cities, Helen Abari - Ambassador for Accounting in 64 countries worldwide and teacher at Stanmore College and Dr Martina Doolan - UK National Teaching Fellow and Principal Lecturer, Centre for Computer Science and Informatics Research at the University of Hertfordshire.
 Attendees noted that only 32% of girls say STEM is their best subject in contrast to 60% of boys, only 22% of the core STEM workforce are female and just 8% of females make up STEM apprenticeships.
 Vik Seeborun recalled only one female student studying I.T. when he had first joined the College.

 The Principal, Sarbdip Noonan’s interesting discussion with STEM students was shared with attendees.
 Sarbdip highlighted the salary difference between females and males doing the same job and that females are significantly underestimated at leadership level.
 As a College and a publically funded organisation there is a legal duty to eliminate discrimination; 63% of the workforce at Stanmore College are females and 37% males and there is a high percentage of females on the Senior Leadership Team.
 Sarbdip had grown up in a working class family, attended state schools and progressed to university, embraced employment and worked her way up to Principal.
 As such, she firmly believes that, if students have the desire to do well there are no barriers that cannot be overcome.
 Students were encouraged to listen to the knowledgeable and enlightened guest speakers to learn how they too can contribute to a stable economic economy and foster diversity.